5 Best Off-The-Beaten-Path Destinations in Greece

 Alternatively, you can fly to Kalamata and rent a car from there.

-When is Best to Go to an Off-Beaten-Track Destination
+When is Best to Go to an Off-Beaten-Path Destination in Greece

 The least touristy areas in Greece have as expected a smaller season except for Gialova as it is on the mainland and easier to reach.
 The busiest and liveliest times for the islands would be July and August and the waters will be at its warmest the early days of September.